 How creatively fulfilling was the time spent working as an illustrator for publishing houses such as Marvel and DC Comics?
-How challenging was creating images for and within the contours of a storyline?
+How challenging was it to create images for and within the contours of a storyline?

 What inspired you in exploring human expressions on canvas through figurative painting?
 As a visual storyteller how intriguing is observing human emotions and behaviours?

-I feel our experiences in day life are fascinating and beautiful.
+I feel our experiences in daily life are fascinating and beautiful.
 Often it’s fleeting and we don’t see things long enough to really appreciate how wonderful they are.
-Through painting I’m able to present a moment in time and show how something we take for granted can be incredible.
+Through painting, I’m able to present a moment in time and show how something we take for granted can be incredible.
 For me it’s about sincerity, a true impression of what life actually feels like.

 It’s nice when people recognize something but what I like more is how people are drawn to what’s going on in my paintings.
 I find the narrative aspect of my work, engages the viewer and a sort of dialogue happens.
 It almost feels like my paintings are interactive.

 From or beyond the world of art who left an indelible mark on your mind?